lingtalfi/TheBar/discussions/file-manager-protocol.md

 reset
 -------
-If your server uses a virtual file system, then the client must send the reset action to the server every time the page is reloaded, and/or when the user resets the gui (i.e. when he clicks the reset button of the form for instance).
+If your server uses a virtual file system such as [this one](https://github.com/lingtalfi/Light_UserData/blob/master/doc/pages/conception-notes.md), then the client must send the reset action to the server every time the page is reloaded, and/or when the user resets the gui (i.e. when he clicks the reset button of the form for instance).

 There is no particular payload for this operation.